Resources Related to Natural Disasters

 General Disaster Response Resources

-Google's Crisis Response project works with government agencies, NGOs and other organizations to provide information in the case of natural disasters and to assist with emergency responses (the latter page includes case studies).
+Google’s Crisis Response project works with government agencies, NGOs and other organizations to provide information in the case of natural disasters and to assist with emergency responses (such as epidemics).

 Humanitarian Open Street Map Team “acts as a bridge between the traditional Humanitarian Responders and the OpenStreetMap Community...
 We believe that free geodata can help save and improve lives in times of political crisis and natural disasters.”

 You can expect that any large natural event such as a hurricane or earthquake will be covered by relevant government agencies such as NOAA, FEMA, NASA, USGS, etc. Major newspapers are also often a good source of news and interactive media; Twitter and bloggers can also provide lists of resources.

 You can search the Department of the Interior’s Data.gov for recent disasters and disaster preparedness where you can find data, tools and ways to get involved.

 Infoplease can be a useful starting point for general information about disasters, natural and man-made.

 Not originally focused on hurricanes, the The Data Center now includes updates for Katrina in addition to their extensive collection of mapped census data.